Ross04/librerocket/README.md

 # librerocket
 This is prerelease software.
 Use at your own risk.
-Usage documentation coming soon!
+Usage documentation in Wiki.